Logiqx/gps-details/docs/articles/9-garmin/README.md

 ![Forerunner-165-product-family-768x282](img/Forerunner-165-product-family-768x282.jpg)

-The Forerunner 165 is the cheapest Garmin with an Airoha GNSS chipset and has an AMOLED display.
+The FR 165 is the cheapest Garmin with an Airoha GNSS chipset and has an AMOLED display.
+The FR 165 is the standard model and the FR 165M has music storage.

-It is the only watch in this lineup without multi-band GNSS, making it unsuitable for GPS-Speedsurfing.com and GPS Team Challenge.
+The FR 165 is the only watch in this lineup without multi-band GNSS, making it unsuitable for GPS-Speedsurfing.com and GPS Team Challenge.

 **Price**